ian-kent/gopan/DEVELOPING.md

 | [getpan/getpan](getpan/getpan) | Resolves cpanfile and module dependencies
 | [pandex/pandex](pandex/pandex) | Indexes modules and packages in a gopancache directory

+### The index file

+The index file behaves more like a transaction log.

+As the index changes in-memory, those changes are written to the log.

+Removals can be written by prefixing the line (after the initial indent) with a `-`.

+The index file can be flattened using the `-flatten` option in [PANdex](../pandex/README.md)

 ### get_perl_core.sh

 If you want to change the version of Perl supported by GoPAN, run `./get_perl_core.sh`